MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/extensions/istio-add-on-ingress-gateway.md

 ### Step 4: Configure resource utilization

-High resource utilization occurs when the default min/max replica settings for `istiod` and the gateways aren't sufficient.
+High resource utilization occurs when the default min/max replica settings for Istiod and the gateways aren't sufficient.
 In this case, change [horizontal pod autoscaling](/azure/aks/istio-scale) configurations.

 ### Step 5: Troubleshoot the secure ingress gateway